Enovale/Alibi/README.md

 project of this repository, or install this
 [NuGet package](https://www.nuget.org/packages/Alibi.Plugins.API/).

-Then, make a class that inherits from `Plugin`, and implement it's required members.
+Then, make a class that inherits from `Plugin`, and implement it's required members, and the constructor.
 You should now have a bare-bones working plugin!
 Build it and put the .dll in the `Plugins` folder of Alibi, and restart the server.